-The information provided in these financial statements and notes thereto is for the periods ended or as at March 31, 2018 and 2017, as applicable.
+The information provided in these financial statements and notes thereto is for the six-month periods ended or as at September 30, 2018 and 2017, except for the comparative information presented in the Statements of Financial Position and notes thereto, which is as at March 31, 2018, as applicable.
 In the year an exchange-traded fund ("the ETF") is established, 'period' represents the period from inception to the period end of that fiscal year.
 Refer to Note 10 for the formation date of the ETF.